Redeem Your Quarantine: Help for Fighting Sexual Temptations

 Six: Set goals to fill your extra time.

 Some examples might be studying a second language, learning a musical instrument, finishing a house project, reading a specific book, doing something creative, calling a friend or family member every day, or memorizing a whole book of the Bible.
 Incorporate these goals into your daily routine.
-Pick goals that you can work towards each day and perhaps will continue to pursue after quarantine.
+Pick goals that you can work toward each day and perhaps will continue to pursue after quarantine.

 Seven: Consider how you will further your relationship with God.